Appyx/RCWire/README.md

 First you have to install the well known library WiringPI <a>http://wiringpi.com/download-and-install/</a>
 Then just clone the git repo and run the make command.
 Now you should have a send application which takes the text to be sent as parameter.
-(This application will only work with the ArduinoExample.cpp counterpart.)
+(This application will only work with the ArduinoExample.cpp counterpart.
+Note that you have to change the message after it was sent once if your sender doesn't run in an infinite loop.)

 ## Features
 * You can send text with a maximum length of 59 characters in the default setup.